FDA Halts Sales of Surgical Vaginal Mesh

 What Is Pelvic Organ Prolapse?

-Pelvic organ prolapse occurs when the tissue and muscle structure which supports the bladder, uterus, or rectum weaken and become loose.
+Pelvic organ prolapse occurs when the tissue and muscle structure that supports the bladder, uterus, or rectum weaken and become loose.
 This allows internal organs to press against or drop into the vagina.
 Surgical transvaginal mesh products are commonly used to repair this condition.

 Tens of thousands of lawsuits have been filed in recent years against the manufacturers of surgical mesh.
-These lawsuits cite numerous adverse events following the use of transvaginal surgical mesh, including bleeding, severe pain, and the need for additional surgery to correct damage.
+These lawsuits cite numerous adverse events following the use of transvaginal surgical mesh, including bleeding, severe pain, and the need for additional surgery to correct the damage.
 The number of complaints led the FDA to reclassify vaginal mesh products as high-risk devices in 2016.